-RAPNIC Project: Automatic Recognition of Unintelligible Speech in Catalan
+RAPNIC Project: Automatic Recognition of Impaired Speech in Catalan

-RAPNIC Project: Automatic Recognition of Unintelligible Speech in Catalan
+RAPNIC Project: Automatic Recognition of Impaired Speech in Catalan

-RAPNIC is a project focused on developing and training an Artificial Intelligence (AI) model capable of recognizing unintelligible speech in Catalan.
+RAPNIC is a project focused on developing and training an Artificial Intelligence (AI) model capable of recognizing impaired speech in Catalan.

 (2025-2026)

-The RAPNIC project (Automatic Recognition of Unintelligible Speech in Catalan) aims to address this need by developing an AI-powered solution capable of recognizing and interpreting unintelligible speech in Catalan.
+The RAPNIC project aims to address this need by developing an AI-powered solution capable of recognizing and interpreting impaired speech in Catalan.
 This technology will allow individuals with speech disorders to interact effectively with voice assistants, speech-to-text transcription systems, and other digital tools, thereby improving their autonomy and quality of life.

 What is RAPNIC?

-In the project’s initial phase, work will be carried out on a corpus of recordings from individuals with Down syndrome and cerebral palsy, as their speech patterns generally present fewer alterations than other forms of dysarthria, making AI training more manageable.
-The database will contain at least 100 hours of recorded speech and involve the participation of 120 volunteer speakers with Down syndrome and cerebral palsy, along with social professionals, speech therapists, deep learning specialists, and computational linguists.
+In the project’s initial phase, work has been carried out on a corpus of recordings from individuals with Down syndrome and cerebral palsy, as their speech patterns generally present fewer alterations than other forms of dysarthria, making AI training more manageable.
+The database will contain at least 25 hours of recorded speech and involve the participation of 100 volunteer speakers with Down syndrome and cerebral palsy from 9 different social organizations, along with social professionals, speech therapists, deep learning specialists, and computational linguists.

 CSC Impulsa 2024 Award